Vaccination-v2-(4)-1

 The following high-risk groups should also receive the vaccine:

-• Those who have been in close contact with an individual infected with the hepatitis B virus.
+• Close contact with an individual infected with the hepatitis B virus

-• Those who are regular intravenous drug users and often share needles
+• Regular intravenous drug users and often share needles

-• Those who regularly go through dialysis treatment or other forms of blood transfusions.
+• Who regularly go through dialysis treatment or other forms of blood transfusions

-• Those who have had sexual contact with an HBV-infected individual.
+• Who have had sexual contact with an HBV-infected individual

 Who should not receive the HBV vaccine?